Ivrigy/roho_app/README.md

 - **Navigation & Layout**
   - Consistent header/footer across all pages
-  - Responsive behavior on desktop, tablet, and (lightning-fast) mobile
+  - Responsive behavior on desktop, tablet, and (lightning-fast) mobile Core User Flows

+Register / Login / Logout — forms render with Bootstrap, errors shown inline, login redirects correctly.

+Book a Service — required fields enforced; start_date cannot be in the past; end_date must be on/after start_date.

+Edit Booking — prefilled values; validation still enforced on update.

+My Bookings — lists only the signed-in user’s bookings; Edit/Delete work as expected.

+Validation & Error States

+Server-side errors surfaced below fields; clear copy for date rules and required inputs.

+Access Control

+Anonymous users attempting to access protected pages are redirected to the Login page.

+Staff-only actions are restricted to the Django admin.

+Navigation & Links

+Header/nav consistent; all internal links route correctly; external links open in a new tab with rel="noopener".

+Console

+No client-side errors during normal flows.

+Historical: a brief production 500 on /accounts/register/ during early deploy (fixed — see below).

 ### 🐍 Python (PEP 8)
 - **Linting:** Used **flake8** and VS Code’s built-in linter to enforce style.